davidtwco/rfcs/text/0000-build-std.md

 - [*Why not always rebuild when the profile changes?*][why-not-always-rebuild-when-the-profile-changes]
 - [*Why not ship a debug profile `rust-std`?*][why-not-ship-a-debug-profile-rust-std]
 - [*Why use the lockfile of the `rust-src` component?*][why-use-the-lockfile-of-the-rust-src-component]
-- [*Why default to assuming the pre-built standard library is the release profile? *][why-default-to-assuming-the-pre-built-standard-library-is-the-release-profile]
-- [*Why respect the profile of the standard library workspace?*][why-respect-the-profile-of-the-standard-library-workspace]
-- [*Why merge the user's profile and the standard library workspace's profile?*][why-merge-the-users-profile-and-the-standard-library-workspaces-profile]
-- [*Why not allow profile overrides to override the standard library's dependencies?*][why-not-allow-profile-overrides-to-override-the-standard-librarys-dependencies]
-- [*Why not build the standard library in incremental?*][why-not-build-the-standard-library-in-incremental]
-- [*Why not produce a `dylib` for the standard library?*][why-not-produce-a-dylib-for-the-standard-library]
-- [*Why also build `proc_macro`, `test` and `profiler_builtins`?*][why-also-build-proc_macro-test-and-profiler_builtins]
-- [*Why not globally cache builds of the standard library?*][why-not-globally-cache-builds-of-the-standard-library]
-- [*Why permit breakage of nightly build-std users using tier three targets?*][why-permit-breakage-of-nightly-build-std-users-using-tier-three-targets]

 ### Vendored `rust-src`
 [vendored-rust-src]: #vendored-rust-src